open-telemetry/opentelemetry-php/docs/laravel-integration.md

 * PHP Installed; this example uses PHP 7.4.
 * [Composer](https://getcomposer.org/download/ ) for dependency management.
 * [Docker](https://docs.docker.com/get-docker/) for bundling our visualization tools.
-We have setup instructions for docker on this project's [readme](https://github.com/open-telemetry/opentelemetry-php#development).
+We have set up instructions for docker on this project's [readme](https://github.com/open-telemetry/opentelemetry-php#development).

 This example uses Laravel version 8.40 .